DarkWarrior703/anime-cli/README.md

 $GOBIN=$GOPATH/bin
 ```

-If you wanna install it in a specific directory, change the GOBIN
+If you wanna install it in a specific directory, change the GOBIN variable
 ```
 GOBIN=$PATH go install
 ```